cruelandunusual/go-shell/README.md

 ```
 I've enhanced the mechanism for changing directory with the standard Bash `cd` command, so that it now supports analogous commands from other shells, e.g. `Set-Location`, `chdir`, among others.

-I've added the hostname to the prompt, as well as provided a shell builtin to customise the rest of the prompt string with an arbitrary string;
+I've added the hostname to the prompt, as well as providing a shell builtin to customise the rest of the prompt string with an arbitrary string;
 enter `setPrompt` followed by your new prompt message *without* double quotes, e.g.:
 ```
 setPrompt my custom prompt message